mrxvaau/SportifyHub/README.md

-# SportifyCampus
+# SportifyHub

 **A Smart Sports Management Portal for Schools, Colleges, Universities, Clubs, and Organizations**

-SportifyCampus is an all-in-one platform designed to digitize sports registration, tournament scheduling, and performance tracking.
+SportifyHub is an all-in-one platform designed to digitize sports registration, tournament scheduling, and performance tracking.
 Whether you're a university, school, or local club, this system simplifies the management of sports activities with automated registration, tournament hosting, scheduling, and result publication — all in one place.

 ---